 How to Create Diagrams for Technical Blog Posts

-Writing technical articles is a complex process consisting of different components.
-You have to research the topic, create demo applications, troubleshoot any issues, and then write the actual article.
+Writing technical articles or documentation is a complex process consisting of different components.
+You have to:

-For some articles, it’s also helpful to include an architectural diagram, which can help readers better understand system structure, data flow, or interactions between different systems or services.
+For some articles, including an architectural diagram can be helpful.
+It allows readers to understand the system structure, data flow, and interactions between different systems or services more clearly.

 In this article, we’ll define what an architecture diagram is, explore different tools you can use to create them, and provide a few tips to help you get started.